danielbodnar/awesome-stars/README.md

 ## data-analysis

+- [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
 - [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - PandasAI is the Python library that integrates Gen AI into pandas, making data analysis conversational
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [ml-tooling/best-of-ml-python](https://github.com/ml-tooling/best-of-ml-python) - 🏆 A ranked list of awesome machine learning Python libraries.
 Updated weekly.